The Office of Fair Trading’s Role in Real Estate

 “We need to make sure that it’s the people with the utmost integrity who are operating within the [real estate] market,” says Thomson.

-The OFT is currently facing an unprecedented demand for people wanting to work in real estate and to maintain the integrity of the process, this has delayed the time it takes to deal with an application.
+The Office of Fair Trading is currently facing an unprecedented demand for people wanting to work in real estate and to maintain the integrity of the process, this has delayed the time it takes to deal with an application.

 “Normally it takes around four to six weeks to get a turnaround on an application because of things like the criminal history check, which has to go through the Queensland police,” she says.